Gridiron Club: Gridiron Club Dinner

 Through 2020, every U.S. president since 1885 except Grover Cleveland has spoken at the dinner.
 (President Barack Obama attended the 2011 dinner after missing both the 2009 and 2010 dinners.
 In addition, he sang as a senator in 2006.)
 Bill and Hillary Clinton have both spoken at Club dinners, and the 2008 dinner marked the sixth time that President George W. Bush attended during his presidency.
 The 2013 dinner was the 125th Gridiron Club and Foundation Dinner, but technically only the fifth Club and Foundation dinner (following the 2008 merger of the Club and the Foundation into one entity).

 The dinner is held in the spring, usually in March.
 Between 1945 and 2006, the dinner was held at the Capital Hilton.
+In November 1967, the club held its dinner and skits in Williamsburg, Virginia, outside Washington.
 In 2007, it moved to the Renaissance Washington DC Hotel.
 It is one of the few remaining large-scale, white-tie affairs in Washington.

-It offers a neutral ground on which members of the press and various elected officials and political operatives can break bread together.
-The only time the club held its dinner and skits outside Washington was in November 1967 when it was held in Williamsburg, Virginia.
+In 1933, Eleanor Roosevelt held a "Gridiron Widows' party" in the East Room of the White House for Labor Secretary Frances Perkins and those women whose husbands attended the Gridiron Club Dinner, as her first protest against Gridiron exclusion of women and by 1935, the annual event had grown into a "full-blown imitation".

+Until 2011, the Gridiron Club and Foundation's annual show was strictly invitation only.

+In 2011, the Gridiron Club and Foundation's annual show offered invites through the Harvard Club of Washington, D.C. for a Sunday afternoon post-dinner reception and performance, for March 13 from 3 p.m. to 6 p.m., one day after the dinner.